Phoenix51201/Common/README.md

 # Common
 Common for Training.
-It is modified by Reshikesh
+It is modified by Reshikesh.
+Final changes commited.